COSC3020/tsp-held-karp-22dcolli/README.md

 ## New Note:

 For this implementation of the algorithm I read these web articles, "JavaScript Memoization" (https://www.geeksforgeeks.org/javascript-memoization/), "JavaScript Array Reference" (https://www.w3schools.com/jsref/jsref_obj_array.asp), and more specifically through that initial reference page these two, "JavaScriptArray keys()"(https://www.w3schools.com/jsref/jsref_keys.asp) and "JavaScript Array maps()"(https://www.w3schools.com/jsref/jsref_map.asp).
+I also used some simular logic as in Augmenting Path and Detecting Cycle which is marked inside.